zazzyzeph/zephnet/content/color-theme-management-with-css-variables.md

 }
 ```
 ### Override Base Variables
-First, decide on which theme you prefer for users who haven't set a dark or light-theme preference in their OS settings.
-Personally, I like the way this site looks better in dark.

-With that decided, we can omit the `prefers-color-scheme: dark` (or `light`) `@media` queries because they're already in our base color variables.
+Since I used my 'dark mode' colors as the default, I omitted the `prefers-color-scheme: dark` `@media` queries.

-So for `dark`-preferring users, we only have to check for the high-contrast-preferring users, and override the color variables with the `high-contrast-dark` variables
+So for those who are also `dark`-preferring users, we only have to check for the high-contrast-preferring users, and override the color variables with the `high-contrast-dark` variables
 ```CSS
 @media (prefers-contrast: more) {
   :root {